Our working method

 • Income statement from the tax authorities

-• Employment contract(s) and/or employer statement(s)
+• Employment contract(s) and/or employer’s statement(s)

-• The information necessary to determine whether the prospective tenant(s) are eligible for a housing permit (if obtaining one is required in the municipality where the property is located).
+• Any information required to determine whether the prospective tenant is eligible for a housing permit (if such a permit is required in the municipality where the property is located)

 • Ethnic or cultural background